How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 • Sort the position column in descending order by clicking on it.

-• You should be able to see all the keywords that the page is ranking for the lowest positions but has impressions greater than 100.
+• You should be able to see all the keywords for which the page ranks for the lowest positions but has impressions greater than 100.

 filtering queries for new blog topics using impressions filter and position descending order